 Criminal incidents are referred to the Napa County Sheriff who has jurisdiction on the campus.
-The Public Safety Department at Pacific Union College maintains a highly
+The Campus Safety Department at Pacific Union College maintains a highly professional working relationship with the Napa County Sheriff's Department, the California Highway Patrol, and other local area law enforcement agencies.
 All calls for the California Highway Patrol (CHP) go through the Napa County Sheriff's Department.
-From there the CHP would only respond to incidents on the campus involving a DUI related driver

-(traffic collision or arrest) or vehicle collision incidents at the request of NSO.
+From there the CHP would only respond to incidents on the campus involving a DUI related driver (traffic collision or arrest) or vehicle collision incidents at the request of NSO.
 In the event of a Hit and Run collision with no follow-up information, the victim would be referred to the Napa CHP office to file a "Counter report".

-All crime victims and witnesses are strongly encouraged to immediately report the crime to the Public Safety Department and the appropriate law enforcement agency.
-Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
+All crime victims and witnesses are strongly encouraged to immediately report the crime to Campus Security and the appropriate law enforcement agency.
+Prompt reporting will assure timely warning notices oncampus and timely disclosure of crime statistics.